Skip to main content

 *P. gingivalis*, a bacterium tied to gum disease, may enter the brain through the bloodstream after dental procedures or chronic gum inflammation.
 Its enzymes (gingipains) have been found in the brains of Alzheimer's patients, suggesting a possible role in the disease cascade.

 A brain MRI for prevention can be useful in patients with strong family history, ApoE4 status, or vascular risk.
-A baseline MRI shows volumes (especially the hippocampus) and white matter disease, which together create a starting point for tracking over time.
+A baseline MRI shows volumes (particularly the hippocampus) and white matter disease, which together create a starting point for tracking over time.

 Air quality near I-95 and other heavy-traffic corridors can affect brain health through PM2.5 exposure.
 Long-term exposure to fine particulate matter is associated with faster cognitive aging and higher dementia risk.
 We screen for relevant exposures in patients living close to the corridor.